Hiking the Alps Outside Turin, Italy

 Eataly: Foodie Heaven

-The other must stop in Torino also has been known far and wide, and it’s empire is expanding.
+The other must stop in Torino also has been known far and wide, and its empire is expanding.
 That is Eataly, a food emporium like no other that's inspired and promoted as the epicenter of Italy's Slow Food Movement.
-There are now two Eataly’s in the US–one in NYC and a new one in Boston, Massachusetts.
+There are now three Eataly's in the US--two in NYC and a new one in Boston, Massachusetts.

 The gigantic orange facade with large glass windows looks like any other modern department store or supermarket.
-But behind the big doors is a foodie’s dream, a place where the selection of cheeses, meats, wines, pastas and a thousand other delicacies is unparalleled.
+But behind the big doors is a foodie's dream, a place where the selection of cheeses, meats, wines, pasta and a thousand other delicacies is unparalleled.

 The Slow Food Movement talks about its manifesto on their website, where they declare "we're in love.
 We are people in love with quality foods and beverages: their stories and traditions, the men and women who produce them, the places they come from and the children who grow up in those places. "